CornellCustomDev/cwd_project/README.md

 7. There is also a `screenshot.png` file in the theme which is used in the Drupal CMS.
 Ask a designer for help updating this!

 	> If you want it to match the Base Theme, the typography is done in Avenir Next Medium.

+8. Remove composer.json from your new theme (no need to keep it).